PostgREST/postgrest-docs/api.rst

 Views
 -----

-The methods that can be used on views are determined by the presence of INSTEAD OF TRIGGERS and primary key columns:
+The methods that can be used on views are determined by the presence of INSTEAD OF TRIGGERS:

 .. table::
    :widths: auto